Taliban stronger than before U.S. troop surge - U.S. lawmakers

 WASHINGTON The Taliban is stronger now than before President Barack Obama ordered a surge of U.S. troops to Afghanistan, two senior U.S. lawmakers said on Sunday, contradicting the administration's assessment of the insurgency.

-"I think we both say that what we found is the Taliban is stronger," Senate Intelligence Committee Chairwoman Dianne Feinstein told CNN's "State of the Union" in an interview that included House Intelligence Committee Chairman Mike Rogers, who agreed with her statement.
+"I think we both say that what we found is the Taliban is stronger," Senate Intelligence Committee Chairwoman Dianne Feinstein told "Fox News Sunday" in an interview that included House Intelligence Committee Chairman Mike Rogers, who agreed with her statement.
 The two lawmakers returned last week from a trip to Afghanistan.

 The Defense Department said last week in a report to Congress that its surge of 33,000 extra troops in Afghanistan ordered in late 2009 had weakened the Taliban but that the insurgency remained resilient.